Growth Return Account

 If you value stable and secure depositing and want your savings to be easily available, this account is for you.
 You can withdraw money from the account free of charge four times a year, and the funds in the account are covered by deposit guarantee.
 The maximum deposit in this account is 300,000 euros.

-What is the interest rate on the account?
+What is the interest rate on this savings account?

 Deposit interest rate Determination of interest, payment and taxation